SammieLJ/GenePlanetTest/README.md

-# Test - Host an ASP.NET Core App with Nginx and Docker: Load Balancing, worker scaling static and dynamic
+# Primer of host - an ASP.NET Core App with Nginx and Docker: Load Balancing, worker scaling static and dynamic

+## Intruduction

-## Reading and evaluating ideas
+### Reading and evaluating ideas

 Following the three articles, _[Configure ASP.NET Core to work with proxy servers and load balancers](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1#configure-nginx)_ and _[Host ASP.NET Core on Linux with Nginx](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1)_ and _[Medium Article](https://codeburst.io/load-balancing-an-asp-net-core-web-app-using-nginx-and-docker-66753eb08204)_, in Microsoft Docs, I created a demo application using Docker Compose, which orchestrates an Nginx reverse proxy server and an ASP.NET Core Web API app.

+### Software Requirements

+This demo works on all three platforms (windows/linux/macos)

+You need to insrtall .Net Core 3.1 for your platform and set CLR commands that are accessible in Command Line/Terminal

+Optionally you would need Visual Studio Code or similar Editor or IDE if you need to tweak code.

-## Try demo out:
+### Try demo out:

 Download git repo and spin 3x workers:
 ```bash